7 things to know about the Care Certificate

-3. The Care Certificate is designed with non-regulated workers in mind
+3. The Certificate is designed with non-regulated workers in mind

-By studying The Care Certificate you can set off confidently on your career journey.
+By studying The Care Certificate or Care Certification you can set off confidently on your career journey.

 Although there are other training and education elements that will aid you in your specific line of care, The Care Certificate goes a long way to putting you on the right track to a successful future in care.

-Even though the Care Certificate is aimed at new carers, it can also benefit careers already in the sector by refreshing their skillset and knowledge.
+Although the Care Certificate is aimed at new carers, it can also refresh the skillset and knowledge of careers already in the sector.

 4. The Care Certificate workbook is a free downloadable resource